gavinmcfarland/stancy/README.md

 stancy.serve('content/')
 ```

-The API will generate endpoints, ussing the folder structure for both collections and items.
+The API generates endpoints for collections and items following the structure of the directory.

 ```
 /:item